A vanilla Rao--Blackwellization of Metropolis--Hastings algorithms: Acknowledgments

-Both authors are grateful to Elke Thonnes and Gareth Roberts for organising the MCMC workshop in Warwick, March 2009, that led to the completion of this work.
-They have been supported by EPSRC and by the Agence Nationale de la Recherche (ANR, 212, rue de Bercy 75012 Paris) through the 2009-2012 project {\sf Big MC}.
-Suggestions from the editorial team led to an improved presentation, for which the authors are most thankful.
+Both authors are grateful to Elke Thonnes and Gareth Roberts for organizing the MCMC workshop in Warwick, March 2009, that led to the completion of this work.
+Suggestions from the editorial team led to an improved presentation, for which the authors are most grateful.